imaltamash/TypeAheadSuggestions/README.md

 Data Structure Used

 Blocking Queue: queue that blocks when you try to dequeue from it and the queue is empty, or if you try to enqueue items to it and the queue is already full.
-We have used Blocking queue here to support concurrency in execution.
+We have used Blocking queue here to support concurrency in execution and avoid any halt in processing.

 Graph: non-linear data structure consisting of nodes and edges.
 We have used graph here to store the references.